Skip to main content

 There is no mandatory waiting period in Illinois.
 Pregnant people do not need to undergo an ultrasound or listen to any lectures regarding abortion before accessing abortion.

 Is a spouse's or partner’s consent needed to get an abortion?
+Copy link to this question The link has been copied. ×

 Can a health care provider refuse to provide, refer, or participate in abortion care?
+Copy link to this question The link has been copied. ×

-Healthcare providers with religious objections to abortion must, by law, give their patients information about where else they can access abortion.
+Yes.
+The law does not require an individual or health care provider to provide care that is against their beliefs.
+Healthcare providers with religious objections must give their patients information about where they can access abortion.

 • Deductible,